Traditional Cremation Costs in Ohio (2026)

 Why is cremation growing in Ohio?

 Ohio has near the national average, with a cremation rate of 55%.
 Factors driving cremation adoption include lower cost compared to traditional burial (saving $5,400 or more), greater flexibility for memorial services, environmental considerations, and changing cultural preferences.
+Planning ahead as part of the funeral planning process can also reduce stress and make it easier to compare options before an urgent need.
 The national cremation rate has exceeded 60% and continues to rise annually.

 How quickly can cremation be completed in Ohio?